Q: What is the criteria for GATE testing at CUSD?

 Q: Can my child be identified as a CUSD GATE student based on an intelligence quotient (IQ) test administered by a private psychologist?

-Q: How long are the OLSAT and NNAT tests?
+Q: How long is the NNAT test?

 A: Please assist your child’s performance by ensuring that he/she is well rested and relaxed prior to the test administration.
 Emphasize that this is an opportunity to find out more about how he/she learns rather than viewing it as a pass/fail situation.